yoshuawuyts/rust-for-js-peeps/README.md

 Aside of the obvious type system stuff, I think there are a few core differences between Rust and JS:

+### Object-Oriented everything
-1. In Rust *everything* is object-oriented.
+In Rust *everything* is object-oriented.
 Imports are always done through namespaces, and namespaces kind of behave like structs.

 ```rust
 // println comes from the "std" namespace -- print something to the screen.